Home ยป Cookie Recipes ยป Pignoli Cookies

 Almond Paste Substitute

-I like to use a very simple almond paste recipe that is made by combining almond flour, powdered sugar, egg whites, almond extract and salt.
+I like using a simple almond paste recipe that combines almond flour, powdered sugar, egg whites, almond extract, and salt.
 Using a food processor means that this almond paste substitute comes together very quickly.
-Be sure to make it in advance so that the flavors have a chance to develop.
+Be sure to make it in advance so that the flavors can develop.

 Variations